Maisara-fatima/Learning-Raspberry-Pi-Pico/README.md

 # Learning-Pi-Pico
-Learning Raspberry Pi Pico using MicroPython
+Learning Raspberry Pi Pico using MicroPython.

+Please see the Wiki on the tasks that I completed.